 - · Meet the general requirements (p.
-42) for admission to the Graduate School. - Submit official transcripts (U.S. schools) or NACES or AICE evaluations (international schools) showing an earned baccalaureate degree and all other completed coursework from the highest level of education (graduate or undergraduate). - · Have earned a graduate GPA of at least 3.0 on a 4.0 scale. - · Submit a current resume or curriculum vitae. - · Submit two professional Admission References. - · Submit a written Statement of Purpose. - · Interview with the program director upon invitation.
+21) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned master's or higher degree from a regionally accredited (or internationally recognized as equivalent) institution.
+Upon program director approval, applicants may be considered for regular admission who have significant progress towards a master's degree but have not yet completed it. - · Have earned a graduate GPA of at least 3.0 on a 4.0 scale. - · Submit a current resume or curriculum vitae. - Submit two professional Admission References. - · Submit a written Statement of Purpose. - · Interview with the program director upon invitation.